vesoft-inc/nebula-docs/docs-2.0/4.deployment-and-installation/3.upgrade-nebula-graph/upgrade-nebula-ent-from-3.x-3.4.md

         Please ensure that the number of storage paths set for the `--data_path` parameter in the Meta and Storage service configuration files of the {{nebula.release}} cluster is the same as that for the `--data_path` parameter in the configuration files of the 3.x cluster.
 Otherwise, the upgraded cluster will not start.

+2. Back up the data and the binary files in the subdirectory `bin` of the 3.x cluster.

+  !!! note

+        The backup is used for rollback in case of upgrade failure.
+The backup files are not used in the upgrade process.

-2. Stop the enterprise edition of v3.x services.
+3. Stop the enterprise edition of v3.x services.
 For details see [Manage NebulaGraph services](https://docs.nebula-graph.io/3.5.0-sc/4.deployment-and-installation/manage-service/).

   Run the `nebula.service status all` command to confirm that all services have been stopped after running the command.

+4. In the subdirectory `etc` of the {{nebula.name}} v{{nebula.release}} installation directory, update the configuration files (if there have been any configuration updates previously).

+  !!! note

+        If there were no configuration updates previously, you can skip this step.

+1. In the `nebula-metad.conf` file of {{nebula.name}} v{{nebula.release}}, set `license_manager_url` to the URL of [LM](../../9.about-license/2.license-management-suite/3.license-manager.md).

+  !!! note
+        For the Enterprise Edition of NebulaGraph v3.5.0 or later, you need to install and configure LM to verify the license used to start NebulaGraph.

-3. In the installation directory of the Enterprise Edition NebulaGraph v{{nebula.release}}, run the following commands to upgrade the Storage and Meta services.
+6. In the installation directory of the Enterprise Edition NebulaGraph v{{nebula.release}}, run the following commands to upgrade the Storage and Meta services.

   - Upgrade the Storage service: